New Alberta Minister of Finance, Jason Nixon, left, poses with Premier Danielle Smith in Calgary on Thursday.Jeff McIntosh/The Canadian Press

 Rebecca Schulz resigned as the Minister for the Environment and Protected Areas at the end of 2025, with Grant Hunter taking over her duties in early 2026.
 At the time, Ms. Schulz said she would stay in caucus until May.
 She has yet to leave.

-Mr. Horner, Mr. Jones, and Ms. Schulz were first elected in 2019, when Jason Kenney was leading the UCP.
+Mr. Horner, Mr. Jones and Ms. Schulz were first elected in 2019, when Mr. Kenney was leading the UCP.
 The trio are considered moderates in a party that is increasingly listing to the right, under the influence of social conservatives and separatists.

 Ms. Schulz is an MLA in Calgary, while her cabinet replacement is from a rural riding in the south.

-Before the Thursday morning cabinet shuffle, speaking at the Calgary Chamber of Commerce, Ms. Smith discussed the latest milestone in her landmark energy agreement with the federal government that is expected to lay the groundwork for a new bitumen pipeline to the West Coast.
+Before the Thursday morning cabinet shuffle, Ms. Smith spoke at the Calgary Chamber of Commerce, where she discussed the latest milestone in her landmark energy agreement with the federal government that is expected to lay the groundwork for a new bitumen pipeline to the West Coast.

 B.C.
 Premier David Eby has fiercely opposed those plans.
 Prime Minister Mark Carney, however, appeared to take a hard line on that sentiment Wednesday, saying that if projects in British Columbia get stalled, “we’re going to be spending more time elsewhere in the country.”